 Imagine you need some funds urgently.
 A bank loan can take too long, and borrowing from friends or family members is not an option.
 What are you gonna do?

 There’s a solution: transfer money to your bank account from a credit card.
 It’s not the most popular decision, but it can save you for some time.
 Is there anything you need to know before making a credit card payment to your account?
-Yes, there are a few important things to be aware of, and we’re gonna talk about them further.
+Yes, there are a few important things to be aware of, and Genome‘s team is gonna talk about them further.

 Credit card vs money transfer credit card